wesleycamargo/azure-docs.pt-br/articles/backup/backup-azure-central-reporting-updates.md

 ---
-title: Atualizando o Pacote do Conteúdo de Relatório Central do Backup do Azure
+title: Atualizar o pacote do conteúdo de relatório central do Backup do Azure
-description: Informações sobre atualizações do Azure Backup Content Pack no Power BI
+description: Informações sobre atualizações do pacote de conteúdo do Backup do Azure no Power BI
 services: backup
 documentationcenter: ''
 author: adigan